MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

 --------------------------------

 Registers a **Gnome::Gdk3::Window** with the widget and sets it up so that the widget receives events for it.
 Call `gtk_widget_unregister_window()` when destroying the window.

-Before 3.8 you needed to call `gdk_window_set_user_data()` directly to set this up.
-This is now deprecated and you should use `gtk_widget_register_window()` instead.
-Old code will keep working as is, although some new features like transparency might not work perfectly.

     method gtk_widget_register_window ( N-GObject $window )